 At about 16 km out of town you will find this beautiful convent that is worth visiting.
 The convent, which was founded in 1620, is a massive sandstone and adobe building that features a beautiful internal courtyard.
 As the sandstone used for the building comes from the region, you may even spot some fossils in it.

-I don’t recommend going to Villa de Leyva solely on a day trip.
+I don’t recommend going to Villa de Leyva just for a day.
 This small colonial town has such a lovely atmosphere, and there are quite a few good bars and restaurants you may want to check – it would be a pity to miss the opportunity.
 However, if time is an issue, you can consider going there on a day trip from Bogota such as this Villa de Leyva trip by private transportation or this Bogota Villa de Leyva tour.

 Guided tours of Colombia that also go to Villa de Leyva